What is Mohs Micrographic Surgery?

 Mohs Surgery is a state of the art treatment for many types of skin cancers where the physician takes the role of surgeon, pathologist, and reconstructive surgeon.

 Mohs surgery involves surgically removing skin cancers layer by layer.
 The physician then examines the tissue under a microscope and continues this process until only cancer free tissue remains.
 This technique is the most exact and precise method of tumor removal.
-It lessens the chance of cancer regrowth, leaves the surrounding healthy tissue unharmed and intact, and also allows for the least amount of scaring possible.
+It lessens the chance of cancer regrowth, leaves the surrounding healthy tissue unharmed and intact, and also allows for the least amount of scarring possible.

 Mohs surgery is usually an outpatient procedure performed in a physician’s office.
 Typically the surgery can be completed the same day, depending on the extent of the tumor and the amount or reconstruction necessary.
 Local anesthesia is administered around the area of the tumor so the patient is awake during the entire procedure.

 The best method of managing the wound resulting from surgery is determined after the cancer is completely removed.
 When the final defect is known, management is individualized to achieve the best results and to preserve function and maximize aesthetics.
-The Mohs surgeon is also trained in reconstructive procedures and often will perform the reconstructive procedure necessary to repair the wound.
+The Mohs surgeon is also trained in reconstructive procedures and most often will perform the reconstructive procedure necessary to repair the wound.

 What are the indications for Mohs Surgery?

 Mohs surgery is most often used for treatment of the most common skin cancers, such as basal cell carcinoma and squamous cell carcinoma.
 This surgery has also been used for melanoma and other unusual skin cancers.
 Mohs surgery has proven to be successful for cancers that have a high risk of reoccurrence, have borders that are hard to define and cancers that are large or aggressive.
-Mohs surgery is most often performed in areas where you want to preserve the most possible healthy tissue and allow for the least amount of scaring.
+Mohs surgery is most often performed in areas where you want to preserve the most possible healthy tissue and allow for the least amount of scarring.
 Most commonly the eyes, ears, nose, mouth, hairline, hands, feet, and genitals.

 Clinical studies have shown that Mohs micrographic surgery has a five-year cure rate up to 99 percent in the treatment of basal cell and squamous cell carcinomas.